symfony-si/symfony-docs-sl/book/forms.rst

 .. tip::

-    If you are using Validation Groups, you need to either reference the ``Default`` group when creating the form, or set the correct group on the constraint you are adding.
+    If you are using validation groups, you need to either reference the ``Default`` group when creating the form, or set the correct group on the constraint you are adding.